Why Turn Down Free or Low-Cost College?

 Therefore why should or would a parent take on debt when a CSU or UC would have offered ZERO debt?

-Certainly, I have heard many answers to this question over the years, but usually it revolves around students not wanting to go to school "in state" and parents who feel compelled (for many interesting and understandable reasons) to give the student their "dream schools" since they worked hard in college.
-However, students should ALWAYS get the school they earned with their GPA and SAT.
-However, students and parents needed to understand that if the student's GRADES were higher, his or her choices would have been wider.
+Certainly, I have heard many answers to this question over the years, but usually it revolves around students not wanting to go to school "in state" and parents who feel compelled (for many interesting and understandable reasons) to give the student their "dream schools" since they worked hard in high school.
+However, students should ALWAYS get the school they earned with their GPA and SAT – not the one they WANT.
+Hence, students and parents needed to understand that if the student's GRADES were higher, his or her choices would have been wider.

 Another reason parents reject the ZERO DEBT option is that they feel erroneously that the educational option away from UC or CSU is SIGNIFICANTLY better.
 However, over the years, I have had equal numbers of students successfully start their careers and lives in state and out and all different types of colleges.

 There are other reasons I have heard such as race, pressure from relatives and lack of understanding of cost before agreeing to attend, but my only point is be sure you understand and address the increased cost before your youth picks a college.

 “Suppose one of you wants to build a tower.
 Won’t you first sit down and estimate the cost to see if you have enough money to complete it?For if you lay the foundation and are not able to finish it, everyone who sees it will ridicule you, saying, ‘This person began to build and wasn’t able to finish."